 In addition, C-17A formations of up to 4 aircraft with 1 minute separation may launch from Dover AFB.
 The elements will then rejoin and fly in one mile trail formation utilizing 500 feet altitude separation.
-It is very important to realize that if you see one military aircraft, look out for others in formation.
+It is very important that if you see one military aircraft, you should look out for others in formation.

-Our crews use special call signs.
-Training sorties use "JUMBO" or "HAGAR" for C-5Ms and "ROYAL" or "RIDER" for C-17As.
+Our crews use special call signs beyond just tail numbers (much like commercial aircraft).
+Training sorties use "JUMBO" or "HAGAR" for C-5Ms and "ROYAL" or "RIDER" for C-17As, however they may use randomized callsigns so listen for odd sounding names (EAGLE, BUTTE, MEEK, etc.).
 Our mission crews use the "REACH" call-sign.
+Our aeroclub aircraft (Cessna-172 sized aircraft) use "IRONY."